Radiants-DAO/BetterTwitFix/hosting.md

 Verify Python is installed by running `python3 --version` or `python --version`.
 Versions 3.8, 3.9, and 3.10 are supported (This includes versions like 3.10.7)

-Run the following command: `git clone https://github.com/dylanpdx/BetterTwitFix` This will download all the code for vxTwitter.
+Run the following command: `git clone https://github.com/Radiants-DAO/BetterTwitFix` This will download all the code for radTwitter.
 Once that is done, you can run `cd BetterTwitFix` to enter the newly downloaded folder.

 Install pip and venv by running the following command: `apt install python3-pip python3-venv`